 The fund is a mixed fund where the risk is due to the fund's allocation between the equity, fixed income securities and alternative investment asset classes.
-Investment in equities, equity funds and alternative investments is associated with high risk and can fluctuate significantly over time.
+The risk in the fund is due to the fund's allocation between the equity, fixed income and alternative investment asset classes.
+An investment in equities, equity funds and alternative investments is associated with high risk and can fluctuate significantly over time.
 An investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that when the general interest rate rises, the value of the fixed income securities declines and can have a negative impact on the fund's returns.
 A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
 The fixed interest duration on holdings in the fund can vary significantly over time.
 The fund may make concentrated investments with regard to regions and sectors.
 This means that the risk in the fund can be higher than an investment in a diversified global fund that allocates its investments across several regions or sectors.
 Given that the fund's investments are made in foreign equities denominated in another currency other than the fund's base currency, an investment in the fund is associated with currency risk.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
 The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.
-The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
+The fund may invest in derivatives as part of its investment focus to increase returns in the fund or to create leverage.
 Investments in derivatives can increase the fund's sensitivity to market fluctuations.